 Essentially a beeswax wrap consists of cotton cloth coated in beeswax, jojoba oil, and tree resin.
 You can buy them pre-made or DIY by following this handy tutorial.

 Although beeswax wrap can be a healthier and more sustainable food storage option, there are a few things to keep in mind.
 Since conventional cotton is almost always grown from genetically engineered seeds, it’s very likely to be contaminated by the excessive use of herbicides and other pesticides used with GMO crops.
 If that’s a concern for you, try to choose wraps, or cloth if you’re DIYing, made with organic cotton.
-Also, since beeswax comes from bees, who are currently in a world of trouble, look for waxes that come from a sustainable source (like this one).
+Also, since beeswax comes from bees, who are currently in a world of trouble, look for waxes that come from a sustainable and vegan source (like this one).
 And if you do decide to make your own beeswax wraps, make sure the tree resin you purchase is food safe (like this one).

 Cotton Produce Bags